-The increase in screening revenue of \$16.1 million was primarily attributable to an increase in Galleri sales volume.
-The Galleri sales volume increased in 2024 as a result of the continued ramp in our commercial activity, expansion of our network of ordering providers, additional commercial partnerships and new promotional campaigns.
+The increase in screening revenue of \$24.7 million was primarily attributable to a 47% increase in Galleri sales volume, as ASP remained consistent period over period.
+The Galleri sales volume increased in the first nine months of 2024 as a result of the continued ramp in our commercial activity and partnerships, expansion of our network of ordering providers, and new promotional campaigns.